Posts Tagged ‘geek’

 • The .dmg file will only update when you “eject” the drive.
 So I advise you not keep it mounted most of the time.
 Open it, add/access the files inside, and close it again.
 If you open it on two machines at the same time, you will end up with two versions in your Dropbox folder.

 • I advised saving your password on your keychain, but remember that anyone who can access your computer can also access your secrets.
-That’s pretty much true whatever you do, but you might want to consider not putting the password on your laptop, for instance, if you think it might fall into the wrong hands.
+So you might want to consider not putting the password in your laptop’s keychain, for instance, if you think it might fall into the wrong hands.

 • Since your secret files are saved as a single blob of data, you won’t have automatic backups of individual files.
 If you need to recover one, you’ll have to find the right version of the image file.